Essaouira The Atlantic Coast, Morocco Travel Guide

 Charming, family-run guesthouses a personal experience, feeling similar to a homestay.

-Apartments or houses are the best choice for longer stays (weeks or months).
-They include kitchen facilities, more living space, and a greater sense of living like a local.
+Apartments or houses are ideal choice for longer stays (weeks or months).
+They include kitchen facilities, more living space, and a greater sense of living as the locals do.

 Look for properties with laundry access, good internet connection, and comfortable workspaces if you are a digital nomad.

-Numerous riads in the medina are restored historic homes, allowing you to experience traditional Moroccan architecture and decor.
+Numerous riads in the medina are restored historic homes, allowing you to encounter traditional Moroccan architecture and decor.

 An outstanding example of a grand historic residence transformed into a luxury hotel, with a deep sense of the city's past.
 Check their availability on Booking.com.

-When booking a riad in the medina, verify its exact location on a map.
+When you reserve a riad in the medina, verify its exact location on a map.
 Some are deep within the winding alleys, adding to the charm but making initial finding and luggage access challenging.

 Many riads offer to meet you at a medina gate to assist with luggage, greatly simplifying your arrival.